arcus/education_modules/intro_to_python/intro_to_python.md

 ## Additional Resources

-For a beginner-friendly walk-through of writing Python scripts, [Hello World!
+* For a beginner-friendly walk-through of writing Python scripts, [Hello World!
 Your Very First Computer Program](https://youtu.be/cV-QwT4fV7M) delivered by Jeff Pennington is an excellent introduction if you've got an hour to spend.

-[python.org](https://www.python.org/) is a great resource for documentation, FAQ's, and tutorials for beginners, as well as information about what is happening in the wider Python community.
+* [python.org](https://www.python.org/) is a great resource for documentation, FAQ's, and tutorials for beginners, as well as information about what is happening in the wider Python community.
 Check it out and explore!

-If you're curious about using Python in the cloud, check out this [short article about cloud tools for programming](https://education.arcus.chop.edu/r-python-cloud/) that includes an example of a notebook written in Google Colab.
+* If you're interested in practicing more with Google Colab, check out [this notebook looking at statistics](https://colab.research.google.com/drive/1zkW5Y0SoV3gMU6sQtlgnZsfR2GIXi6F_?usp=sharing).

 ## Feedback